Turdugul/library-fbcl/README.md

 # Friern Barnet Community Library (FBCL)

-A modern, accessible website for the Friends of the Friern Barnet Community Library built with Next.js 14, TypeScript, and Tailwind CSS.
+A modern, accessible website for the  Friern Barnet Community Library built with Next.js 14, TypeScript, and Tailwind CSS.

 ## 🏗️ Project Structure